hubyhub/cheatsheets/firebase/01 - basics.md

 ### noSQL
 * no tables
-* based on plain old key value, collection of json, or tree
+* usuaylly they are based on key value, collection of json, or tree,...
 * all usually are schema-less.
   * thaat means there are no database restrictions about what data you can put in
 * no sql: